lecroy/portfolio2018/mural.md

   <p class="page-body-copy">
     So how to we break this down and begin to move forward?
 First, we needed to decide what the voice and tone of this flow was going to be.
 There was some high-level guidance from the brand team, but we needed to decide what aspects of that to dial up for the signup moment specifically.
 Running some casual brainstorming, we aligned on a tonal direction.

-    We also had some previous attempts that hadn't seent he light of day to reference:
+    For further reference, I had access to some previous attempts that hadn't seen the light of day:
   </p>
   <figure class="figure-inline">
     <img src="img/mural/new-direction.png" class="mural-new-direction" alt="Sticky notes with voice and tone options" />